Herschel Bernardi

-Herschel Bernardi (October 30, 1923 – May 9, 1986) was an American actor and singer.
-He is best known for his supporting role in the drama television series Peter Gunn (1958–1961) and his leading role in the comedy television series Arnie (1970–1972).
-The two series earned him a Primetime Emmy Award nomination and two consecutive Golden Globe Award nominations.
+Herschel Bernardi (October 30, 1923 - May 9, 1986) was an American actor and singer.
+He is best known for his supporting role in the television detective series Peter Gunn (1958–1961) for which he was nominated for a Primetime Emmy Award and his starring role in the comedy television series Arnie (1970–1972) which earned him two consecutive Golden Globe Award nominations.

 On stage, Bernardi appeared in many Broadway musicals.
 He was nominated for two Tony Awards for his performances in the original production of Zorba and the 1981 revival of Fiddler on the Roof.

 Biography

-Born in New York City, Herschel Bernardi was the youngest son of Berel and Helen Bernardi, both Jewish.
-He was appearing on the stages of 2nd Avenue with his acting family before he could talk.
-In the 1930s, Bernardi appeared in the Yiddish films of Edgar G. Ulmer and was later among those actors who made the transition from Yiddish language films to English language films.
-Herschel was the brother of Jack Bernardi (who played Harvey Pulp in It's a Bikini World).

 Bernardi is known for his starring roles on Broadway, including Tevye in Fiddler on the Roof, Zorba, and Bajour.
 He also appeared in many television programs, including Harbor Command and The Eleventh Hour (both with Wendell Corey) and State Trooper with Rod Cameron.

 His career as a performer was affected by his being blacklisted for alleged involvement in the Communist Party in the 1950s.

 From 1958 to 1961, Bernardi co-starred with Craig Stevens in Blake Edwards's television series Peter Gunn.
-He received his sole Emmy nomination, for Best Supporting Actor (Continuing Character) in a Dramatic Series - 1959, for his portrayal of Lieutenant Jacoby.
+He received his sole Emmy nomination, for Best Supporting Actor (Continuing Character) in a Dramatic Series - 1959, for his portrayal of somber police Lieutenant Jacoby.

-In 1961 Bernardi guest-starred in a Bonanza episode ("The Smiler") as Clarence Bolling, the vengeful brother of a murdered man.
+In 1961, Bernardi guest-starred in a Bonanza episode ("The Smiler") as Clarence Bolling, the vengeful brother of a murdered man.

-In 1963 he was cast as Mr. Otis, a teacher who mostly ignores his students, in the episode "I Don't Even Live Here" of the NBC education drama series Mr. Novak starring James Franciscus.
+In 1963, he was cast as Mr. Otis, a teacher who mostly ignores his students, in the episode "I Don't Even Live Here" of the NBC education drama series Mr. Novak starring James Franciscus.

 Bernardi starred in the CBS sitcom Arnie (1970-1972).
 He starred for two years as someone plucked from the loading dock of a flange company to become an executive.
 He was nominated for Golden Globe Awards for Best Performance by an Actor in a Television Series - Musical or Comedy in 1971 and 1972.